aladinxyz/apollo/README.md

 ### 3. Run the app

 Now that the server is running, you can start the React app as well.
-The commands need to be run in a new terminal tab/window inside the root directory `react-apollo` (because the current tab is blocked by the process running the server):
+The commands need to be run in a new terminal tab/window inside the root directory `apollo` (because the current tab is blocked by the process running the server):

 ```sh
 yarn install